aplteam/Fire/Docs/ReadMe.md

 * References pointing to classes, interfaces or namespaces.

-  These are simply ignored by Fire.
+  By default these are simply ignored by Fire.

 * References pointing to functions, either traditional ones or dfns.